THE BRIT SCHOOL CAREERS EDUCATION, INFORMATION, ADVICE AND GUIDANCE (CEIAG) ENTITLEMENT STATEMENT

 At The BRIT School each student has an entitlement to receive a comprehensive Careers Education, Information, Advice and Guidance (CEIAG) programme delivered by experienced and enthusiastic staff.

-At the BRIT School the Careers Manager is Jo Evans, she is supported by Kate Mara , Careers Officer and George Smith, Careers Assistant
+At the BRIT School the Careers Leader is Jo Evans (Careers Manager), she is supported by Kate Mara, Careers Officer and George Smith, Careers Assistant

 Students themselves are central to an effective programme and other professionals including Industry Leaders, Teachers and the Head of Careers.
 Independent, impartial Careers Advisers make a vital contribution to ensuring that BRIT School students develop the skills they need to make well informed realistic decisions that will enable them to achieve their full potential in the future.
 All students will be consulted on the entitlement to CEIAG and help shape what it should include.